 Solar pathway lights install easily just by pushing them into soft ground.
 Because solar path lights are cheap, your purchase commitment is low.
 But they also have some disadvantages:

-- Low light: Take a cue from the fact that solar light kits often come in large quantities of ten or fifteen lights.
-The feeble light that they cast is more about defining the outlines of a pathway or patio than providing any actual light.
+- Low Light: Take a cue from the fact that solar light kits often come in large quantities of ten or fifteen lights.
+The weak light that they cast is more about defining the outlines of a pathway or patio than providing any actual light.

-- Short lighting cycles: Solar lights collect the least amount of energy at the time of year when you most need it.
+- Short Lighting Cycles: Solar lights collect the least amount of energy at the time of year when you most need it.
 During short winter days, solar lights store less energy and thus the lights shine for a shorter period of time.
 On top of this, due to shorter days, the lights turn on earlier and usually run out of power before daylight.
+In some areas of the country, solar pathway lights essentially do not work during the winter months.